Mailly-Maillet Communal Cemetery Extension

 Mailly-Maillet Communal Cemetery Extension is a military cemetery with casualties from the First World War, located in the French village of Mailly-Maillet (Somme).

 It was constructed as an annex to the existing village cemetery from which it is separated by a hedge.

-The Extension contains 126 First World War burials, mainly British, but there are 3 New Zealanders and 1 Canadian.
+The Extension contains 126 First World War burials, mainly British, but there are 3 New Zealanders, 1 Canadian, and 1 Newfoundlander.

 There are 2 men who in 1916 were shot at dawn for desertion.

 History

 The Extension was originally built in June 1915 by French units.
 However, the French were relieved by Commonwealth units the same year.
 The Extension then took on a Commonwealth character.
 The graves of 51 French and 2 German prisoners of war were transferred to other cemeteries.

 Design

 It was given its present form after the conflict by the British architect W C Von Berg.

 There is a Cross of Sacrifice (a feature designed for cemeteries containing 40 or more graves).